 James is popular with clients in all sectors for his ability to provide both practical and strategic advice which he then successfully applies to resolving disputes efficiently and effectively.

-Despite having prepared and served several hundered Party Wall Awards over his career, James has only had 5 Awards appealed, all of which were dismissed with the court ultimately upholding his Awards in their entirety.
+Despite having prepared and served several hundered Party Wall Awards over his career, James has only had 6 Awards appealed, 5 of these appeals were dismissed with the court ultimately upholding his Awards in their entirety.
+James has never had an Award successfully appealed where he has acted as the Agreed Surveyor.
 The handed down judgments* in each of these cases are provided below.
-Also provided below is the approved judgment* in The Queen on the application of Farrs Lane Developments Limited v Bristol Magistrates' Court and James McAllister EWHC 982 which proceeded by way of Judicial Review in the High Court where James was an Interested Party.
+Also provided below is the approved judgment* in The Queen on the application of Farrs Lane Developments Limited v Bristol Magistrates' Court and James McAllister EWHC 982 which proceeded by way of Judicial Review in the High Court where James was an Interested Party and was successful in pursuading both the Magistrates Court and the High Court to adopt his interpretation of the Act on a point of law.